NLeSC/software.esciencecenter.nl/_software/massivepotreeconverter.md

 - http://software.esciencecenter.nl/organization/nlesc

 ---
-This repository extends the PotreeConverter through a bunch of Python scripts to make it able to convert massive point clouds to the potree format (octree).
+This repository extends the PotreeConverter through a collection of Python scripts to make it able to convert massive point clouds to the potree format (octree).
 Done for Linux environments.